 Imagine having more time for innovation - and in addition that your information flow becomes clearer, and people more engaged.
 That would be great, wouldn't it?
 You could invest this in activities to prepare for, and deal with, challenges and disruptive times.

-Many leaders are absorbed by daily operations and fire-fighting - and therefore frustrated with not having enough time to innovate.
+But, many leaders are absorbed by daily operations and fire-fighting - and frustrated that they don't have time to innovate.
 If that resonates with you, there's good news.

 Often, there's plenty of hidden time and blocked energy waiting to be released.

-Here is an inspiring case from Kongsberg Norspace saving 50-70 working hours per month plus profiting from clearer information, better decisions, and increased engagement from just one ‘small’ change project.
+Here is an inspiring case from Kongsberg Norspace saving them 50-70 working hours per month - plus profiting from clearer information, better decisions, and increased engagement from just one ‘small’ change project:

-The leader was part of our leadership-development program 'Make people join you' (#Få folk med) built on the principle 'slow down to speed up'.
-He used the case to practice what he learned.
+BACKGROUND: Christian Omholt, COO at Kongsberg Norspace, was part of our leadership- and change-management program 'Slow Change & Mobilize people' (Få folk med).
+It's built on the principle 'slow down to speed up' which accelerates progress.
+Christian used this case to practice what he learned.

 THE CHALLENGE: Christian told me that “our project status meetings are no longer efficient, but rather confusing and time-consuming,”.
 Additionally, they needed to free up time to deliver on time and stay competitive.
 How to change this?
 In short:

 ACTION TAKEN: Christian decided to drive this as a change process.
 We carefully discussed the goal and agreed upon “How do we make status meetings more useful and motivating?”
 He was then trained in Slow Change management step by step (thoroughly described in 'Working smart in the AI era'*).